Site founded Sept. 1, 2000. We passed 3 million page views on Feb. 10, 2009

 (First house in Sedro)

-Years ago, the late Howard Miller showed me this copy below of what was one of the earliest photos of the future-Sedro area.
+Years ago, the late Howard Miller showed me this copy above of what was one of the earliest photos of the future-Sedro area.
 A handwritten caption on the photo reads: "First house built in Sedro, Skaget Co., Wash."
 By good fortune, the University of Washington Special Collections has the original (number WAR0593).
-They note that the photo was taken by Arthur Churchill Warner, who had a lengthy career in Seattle.
+They note that the photo was taken by Arthur Churchill Warner, who had a lengthy career in Seattle, beginning in 1888.
 You can read more about him in the caption for this same photo at the basic Journal website about the history of Sedro-Woolley

 Unfortunately we have not been discovered where the cabin was or who it belonged to.
-According to the UW, the photo could have been taken in either 1884 or 1894, but we lean towards the earlier date.
-The cabin could have belonged to any of the four British bachelors who homesteaded the future acreage or Sedro — Batey, Dunlop, Hart and Woods.
+According to the UW, the photo could have been taken in either 1884 or 1894, but we lean towards a date more towards the middle, after 1888.
+The cabin could have been built before 1884 and likely belonged to any of the four British bachelors who homesteaded the future acreage or Sedro — Batey, Dunlop, Hart and Woods.
 Or it could have been David Batey's first cabin that he built near the Skagit River before he built his 2-story house a mile north on the bench.
 Or it could have been the cabin built by Lafayette Stevens at future Sterling, circa mid-1870s, or it could have been the one that Jesse Beriah Ball built near his mill at Sterling.
 Just like with the derivation of the name, Sterling, we may never know.

 Illustrated History of Skagit and Snohomish Counties, 1906